DivitSingh/Shershire-3/README.md

 alterations during different phases which are based on enemy health.

-ScriptableObjects and modular code is utilized, which ensures non-programmers can create their own enemy types, abilities, skills and afflictions based on existing code.
+ScriptableObjects and modularity is utilized, which ensures non-programmers can create their own enemy types, abilities, skills and afflictions based on existing code.

 Download Link to the 'Shershire Series': https://divit-singh.itch.io